vijay2411/QueueLengthDetection/README.md

 4. ./cod.o cod_vid.avi

 In the last line cod_vid.avi is video name.
-To run any other video than cod_vid.avi use command "./cod.o [video_name] 1" to run.

-Recommended to check and verify on cod_vid.avi first.

 Results will be available in results.txt as-> loop_number:percentage_white_area,y_coordinate